-Every design, marketing, business professional have heard the term UX and UI design.
+Every designer, marketing, or a business professional has heard the term UX and UI design.
 Do they know the difference between UI and UX?

-It has happened to me more than once while being interviewed for a UX job to realize they were looking for a UI Designer.
+It has happened to me in UX job interviews more than once.
+We start talking and realize they are actually looking for a UI Designer.
 How often has that happened to you?

 How do you explain to your clients, friends, family, and job interviewers the difference between UX and UI?

-Defining User Experience Design (UX) is very complex.
+Defining User Experience Design (UX) is very complicated.
 We can use its techniques not only for building digital products but also to grow non-digital spaces.

-When you visit the Disney World, you are introduced to a “user experience”.
-The park is categorized into different sections: Fantasy Land, Adventure Land, etc. The visitor can stay in one “land” for an entire visit, or easily flow to another “land.”
-Each area has a well crafted unique story, to provide an experience that guests could not get anywhere else.
+When you visit Disney World, you have a “user experience.”
+The park has different sections: Fantasy Land, Adventure Land, etc. The visitor can stay in one “land” for an entire visit or easily flow to another “land.”
+Each area has a well-crafted, unique story to provide an experience that guests could not get anywhere else.

-UX on a mobile app is not different; everything should be done to make the product easier to use, to evoke emotions and delight.
+UX on a mobile app is no different; the design goal is to make the product easy to use, to invoke emotions and delight.

-While Walt Disney was the world’s first UX Designer, Donald Norman was the first UXer of the digital era; in 1993, he joined Apple as a User Experience Architect, the first use of the term “User Experience” in a job title.
+While Walt Disney was the world’s first UX Designer, Donald Norman was the first UXer of the digital era; in 1993, he joined Apple as a User Experience Architect.
+He was the first to use the term “User Experience” in a job title.

 UX Designers are Marketers, yes we are!

-We UXers are problem solvers and the way our approach to problem-solving works is by understanding the user’s goals, needs, and tasks, delivering user satisfaction.
+We UXers are problem solvers, and our approach to problem-solving works by understanding the user’s goals, needs, and tasks, and delivering user satisfaction.

 Everyone familiar with the marketing theory knows that it is a process necessarily oriented toward customer satisfaction.